 Applying For Permits under the PA Uniform Construction Code

 Please call the township office BEFORE SCHEDULING OR BEGINNING WORK to verify if a permit is required.
 Most permits require detailed drawings of the property including all structures, driveway, septic, well, etc. with dimensions and distances clearly marked.
-If you are unsure of what is needed for your permit please contact the Zoning Office or Code Master Inspection Services.
+If you are unsure of what is needed for your permit please contact the Zoning Office or Lehigh Valley Inspection Service.

 UPDATE: Codes and Standards Enforced Under the UCC

 The codes applicable to work for which a construction permit is sought on or after October 1, 2018, are the 2015 International Codes issued by the International Code Council (ICC), and the provisions amended by the UCC Review & Advisory Council (RAC).
 Only these codes as first published and their errata are applicable in Pennsylvania.
 For further information about the codes and standards adopted, go to https://www.dli.pa.gov/ucc/Pages/UCC-Codes.aspx

 Fees: Listed on the applications or attached fee schedules